 beneficial professional relationships.

-work-related research, contacts with other service providers and
+in work-related research, contacts with other service providers and

-curriculum development as outlined in the Prevention Work Plan.
+curriculum development as outlined in the Prevention Work

-and solution-oriented approach when seeking support, addressing
+respectful, and solution-oriented approach when seeking support,

-correct them, fostering excellent communication and supporting
+needed to correct them, fostering excellent communication and

-fellow co-workers to do the same.
+supporting fellow co-workers to do the same.

-program and organization in a manner that protects our
+support the program and organization in a manner that protects our

 participants' right to privacy.
 Set appropriate professional